 The Department of Ecology (Ecology) is authorized to declare drought emergencies by administrative order.
 Before it may declare a drought emergency, Ecology must determine that an area is experiencing or is expected to experience less than 75 percent of normal water supply and is expected to suffer undue hardships as a result of the dry conditions.
 Normal water supply is calculated as the average amount of water available on an annual basis based on precipitation, streamflow, snowpack, and other factors.
 Prior to issuing an order, Ecology must first consult with federal and state agencies and must receive the approval of the Governor.

 The Department of Ecology may, upon the issuance of a drought emergency order, take certain actions.
-These include the authorization of emergency withdrawals of public surface and ground waters, as long as the withdrawals are put to beneficial uses and will not reduce flows below the essential minimum for fisheries and other state and federal interests.
-The issuance of a drought order also allows Ecology to approve temporary changes in the use of a water right, employ additional people, acquire emergency equipment, and revise any drought contingency plans.
+This includes the authorization of emergency withdrawals of public surface and ground waters, as long as the withdrawals are put to beneficial uses and will not reduce flows below the essential minimum for fisheries and other state and federal interests.
+The issuance of a drought order also allows Ecology to approve temporary changes in the use of a water right, to employ additional people, to acquire emergency equipment, and to revise any drought contingency plans.
 Any temporary changes in the use of a water right authorized under a drought order are exempt from review under the State Environmental Policy Act (SEPA) and from any requirements for newspaper notification.